Sheep-y/Attack-Improvement-Mod/README.md

 > When set to true, mechs will draw ammo in an intelligent way to minimise chance of ammo explosion.
 > After that is done, the AI will then minimise risk of losing ammo to crits and destroyed locations.
 >
-> The AI is pretty smart, but it can't shift ammo, so spreading ammo around will help it does its job faster.
+> The AI is pretty smart, but it can't shift ammo, so manually spreading ammo around can help it does its job.

 **Auto Jettison Ammo**